burkovsky/store-locator/README.md

 **Alternative solution to load stores**

-1. Create SQL Server stored procedure like this
+1. Create SQL Server stored procedure like this:
 ```
 use StoreLocator
 go